 The workshop continued with representatives from businesses and Sharing Economy ventures.
 ‘Everything begins and ends with humans’, said Christos Stamatis when presenting the history of the Stevia Hellas co-operative.
 ‘Sixty partners began a prototype co-operative venture with equal shares and a co-operative form of production.
 No venture can survive with social criteria alone: timing plays a critical role.
 For a business to be viable, a venture requires a ready market,’ said the CEO of the company..

-Vee Bougani talked about the Sustainable Food Movement, the movement that wants to raise awareness of food wastage, and the Foodity app.
-Today, the application is used by two hotels in Athens, with left-over food daily becoming meals for company staff.
+Vee Bougani talked about the Sustainable Food Movement, the movement that wants to raise awareness of food waste, and the Foodity app.
+Today, the application is used by two hotels in Athens, with food waste daily becoming meals for company staff.
 As she said, ‘although at first, we chose to follow the B2C business model, that is an enterprise interacting directly with the final recipient of the service, after better studying the market, we adopted the B2B solution.’

 Impact Hub has become well-known in recent years as a very special co-existence space for professional and entrepreneurs.
 Co-existence in a workplace can lead to knowledge exchange and that is exactly what was being sought in this case.
 As explained by Dimitrios Kokkinakis, this common workspace really does help the exchange of ideas and know-how.